atlantidezign/copyman/docs/USAGE.md

 - **Filters Relationship OR** to choose the kind of relationship between filter groups, OR (checked) or AND (unchecked).
 Default true (OR).

 #### Zip
-- **Recompress** to choose if to re-compress already compressed files, otherwise just store them as is.
+- **Recompress Already Compressed** to choose if to re-compress already compressed files, otherwise just store them as is.
 Default false.
 - **Zip Compression** to choose the ZIP Compression level. *-1:* Zip Default (6), *0:* None, *1...9:* Less or More Compressed.
 Default -1.

 #### System